Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 To track the performance of your Target activities for certain segments, set up the Analytics for Target \(A4T\) cross-solution integration by enabling the A4T campaigns.
 This integration allows you to use Analytics reports to examine your results.
 If you use Analytics as the reporting source for an activity, all reporting and segmentation for that activity is based on Analytics data collection.
 For more information, see [Adobe Analytics for Adobe Target \(A4T\)](https://docs.adobe.com/content/help/en/target/using/integrate/a4t/a4t.html).

+Once Analytics is listed as the reporting source for an activity on Target UI, A4T works out of the box in the Target SDK.
+The Target SDK extension extracts the A4T payload from the Target server response, dispatches an event for Analytics SDK extension to send an internal track action request to the configured Analytics server.

+The A4T payload returned from Target servers is sent to Adobe Analytics in the following cases:

+* When one or more locations are retrieved using [retrieveLocationContent](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#retrievelocationcontent) API call.
+* When one or more prefetched locations are loaded and a subsequent [locationsDisplayed](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#locationsdisplayed) API call is made for the location(s).

+{% hint style="warning" %}
+For A4T data to be sent to Adobe Analytics client-side, make sure Analytics SDK extension is installed and registered in your mobile application.
+For more information, see [Adobe Analytics](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).
+{% endhint %}

 ## Configuration keys

 To programmatically update SDK configuration, use the following information to change your Target configuration values: